Driving excellence in healthcare and the life sciences

 Enjoy a full-campus experience at the downtown St. George campus of U of T, just blocks from the local business community.
 Established in 1827, U of T is a global centre of research and academic excellence and is recognized worldwide as Canada’s leading university — a reputation that adds tremendous value to your Rotman MBA.

 The San Francisco Bay Area is a hub of entrepreneurial activity and the base for many established healthcare and life sciences firms.
 Likewise, Singapore is a global hub for healthcare services and life sciences commerce.
+London, UK and area offers the opportunity to explore the UK's dynamic universal healthcare system - the world's first - as well as the advanced life sciences industries in the region.

 What we look for